daar/nova/README.md

 nova install
 ```

-This ensures the `vendor` folder is synced exactly to the versions in `nova.lock`, giving you a reproducible build.
+This ensures the `vendor` folder is synced exactly to the versions in `nova.json`, giving you a reproducible build.

 ## Version Constraints